Affine Supertrusses and Superbraces: Introduction and Background

 \subsection{Preliminaries}

 We quickly review the basic theory of heaps and trusses as needed later.
-Our main reference for heaps and related structures is the book by Hollings \& Lawson \cite{Hollings:2017}. \begin{definition}[\cite{Baer:1929,Prufer:1924}] A \emph{heap} is a set $H$, together with a ternary operation
+Our main reference for heaps and related structures is the book by Hollings \& Lawson \cite{Hollings:2017}.
+For categorical notions, we refer to Mac Lane \cite{MacLane:1988}. \begin{definition}[\cite{Baer:1929,Prufer:1924}] A \emph{heap} is a set $H$, together with a ternary operation

 that satisfies

 for all $a,b,c,d$ and $e \in H$.
 A \emph{morphism of heaps} is a map $\phi : H \rightarrow H'$ that preserves the ternary operation, i.e.,

 A heap is said to be an \emph{abelian heap} if for all $a,b$ and $c \in H$